Reading Time: est. 17 minutes

 The industry label matters less than the team culture.

 Not sure which of these careers is actually right for you?
-That’s what the Four P’s framework— covered in the growth section below— is designed to help you figure out.
+The Four P’s framework (covered in the growth section below) is designed to help you figure out exactly that.

 9w1 vs. 9w8: How Your Wing Shapes Career Fit